rmccrear/codex-lv3-may-2025/week5/kata/KATA_ASSIGNMENT.md

 2. **Coding (3-7 minutes)**
    - Code the kata from scratch
+   - **Choose your style**: Talk while you code OR code first then explain later
-   - Explain as you type
+   - Explain as you type OR explain after coding
    - Think out loud about your decisions

 3. **Testing (1 minute)**